7ep/r3z/docs/development_handbook.md

 Underneath that, the typical pattern for organizing the kinds of files are indicated in [Directories](#directories).

-If we are following a test-driven approach to developing this, the first thing you will want to focus on is the utility - that is, the overarching business code.

 Start by creating a test in the appropriate place in the tests directory, and using wishful thinking, test what you wish already existed.